learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 ### Calculating Squared Error

-The first step is be to calculate the sum of squared error.
+The first step is to calculate the sum of squared error.
 Remember that the sum of squared error is the sum of the squared differences between two sets of values.

 Create a function `sq_err()` that takes in y points for 2 arrays, calculates the difference between corresponding elements of these arrays, squares the differences, and sums all the squared differences.